 Lessons are really only limited by your creativity.
 In Social Studies, students could work in small groups and create an Iroquois village.
 Math classes might use the game to learn about area and perimeter by creating a house, garden, and pool -- and supplying the correct dimensions.
 Whether you need technical tips or great ideas to enhance learning, ask your students; they'll be your most valuable resource.Continue reading Show less

 The Minecraft: Education Edition website offers a tutorial world and a series of training videos on how to use the game in the classroom, along with lesson plans and downloadable worlds ("templates" for each lesson).
 It also offers a Community link where you can connect with trainers, experienced mentors, and other educators who are enthusiastic about using the game.
-Unlike MinecraftEDU, which is no longer available, this version of Minecraft does not allow for customization (mods), and students can only log in through a Microsoft Office 365 account.
+Unlike MinecraftEDU, which is no longer available, this version of Minecraft doesn't allow for customization (mods), and students can only log in through a Microsoft Office 365 account.

 Minecraft: Education Edition builds on the creative potential of the original game to help enhance the learning process in virtually any subject area.
 From math (area and perimeter) to science (human anatomy) to history (the Roman Colosseum) and ELA (storytelling), the game empowers students to discover, create, experiment, and make mistakes through trial and error.
 The mix of the open-world game with added teacher controls opens up the door to a greater level of engagement when demonstrating higher order thinking; students are able to demonstrate what they know and can collaborate in a familiar, open setting, where they feel comfortable taking risks.

 It would be nice if there were more worlds geared toward specific learning objectives and directly linked to lessons -- which vary in quality.
-And while there's no more need to set up a server, the lack of customization mods makes Minecraft: Education Edition seem even more "schoolifed."
+And while there's no more need to set up a server, the lack of customization mods makes Minecraft: Education Edition seem even more "schoolified."